-What Chaga Mushroom?
+What is Chaga Mushroom?

 Chaga Mushrooms can be found on Birch trees in cold climates throughout North America, Russia and the Northern hemisphere.
 Chaga mushroom inonotus obliquus looks like burnt charcoal or a encrusted black formation on birch trees.